FRCDashboard/FRCDashboard/README.md

 ## Setting up

 * For the camera to work, you must change the source in `index.html` to the IP of your live camera feed.
-This may take some tweaking.
+This may take some tweaking depending on how your camera stream works.
+We use and recommend [MJPG Streamer](https://github.com/jacksonliam/mjpg-streamer).
 * It is recommended that you close the top panel of the FRC DriverStation to make room for a sized-down Chrome window.

 ## Running the code